 Duty can arise in any number of situations.
 For example, a driver owes a duty to other motorists to drive safely and observe the rules of the road.
 By running a stop sign, the driver arguably breaches that duty.
-If someone was injured as a result of the driver’s failure to stop, the injured party would have a good argument that the breach was both the cause in fact and proximate cause of his or her injuries.
+If someone was injured as a result of the driver's failure to stop, the injured party would have a good argument that the breach was both the cause in fact and the proximate cause of their injuries.

 In some instances, a statute or other law may define specific duties, such as the duty of a person to rescue another.
 Professionals, such as doctors and lawyers, are also required to uphold a standard of care expected in their profession.
 When a professional fails to uphold such a standard of care and an injury results, the professional may be liable for malpractice – a tort based on the law of negligence.

 Get Professional Help Before Filing a Negligence Lawsuit